• Contact Us

 LSAT and Law School Admissions Blog

-You are here: Home / Reading Comprehension / Don’t Be Foold by Feigned Sophistication
+You are here: Home / Reading Comprehension / Don’t Be Fooled by Feigned Sophistication

 March 7, 2016

-There is a widespread misconception among test takers that because one’s reading level is difficult to improve (having been developed over many years), one’s performance on the Reading Comprehension passages is also unlikely to change.
+There is a widespread misconception among test takers that because your reading level is difficult to improve (taking years to develop), your performance on the Reading Comprehension passages is also unlikely to change.
 This belief reflects a common misunderstanding about the specific type of difficulty associated with reading comprehension passages.
-Keeping in mind that the test makers generally have about a half of a page to get their points across, LSAT authors are limited as to the degree of depth that can be reached.
+Keep in mind that the test makers generally have about a half of a page to get their points across.
+LSAT authors are limited to the degree of depth that can be reached within this context.
 This is not to say that these passages are simple, but that the challenge often comes from sources other than conceptual complexity.

-The LSAT is designed not only as a test of conceptual abilities—it is, in large part, a test of intimidation.
+The LSAT is not only a test of conceptual abilities—but also, in large part, a test of intimidation.
 So, how do the test makers ensure that the passages are challenging?
-Often by choosing subjects that seem daunting; many passages are based on esoteric topics, filled with sophisticated-sounding scientific or technical terms.
+Often by choosing subjects that seem daunting.
+Many passages are based on esoteric topics, filled with sophisticated-sounding scientific or technical terms.
 It is vital that you avoid intimidation as a response to words or phrases which you have never seen.
-Since the makers of the LSAT do not expect or require outside knowledge with regard to Reading Comprehension passage topics, unfamiliar terms or phrases will almost always be either defined outright or surrounded by context clues; it is important to understand that unfamiliar words or phrases do not necessarily make a passage any more conceptually difficult, as long as you react properly when confronted with novel terms or phrases.
+The makers of the LSAT do not expect or require outside knowledge with regard to Reading Comprehension passage topics.
+Unfamiliar terms or phrases are almost always either defined outright or surrounded by context clues.
+It is important to understand that unfamiliar words or phrases do not necessarily make a passage any more conceptually difficult.
+What matters is your ability to react properly when confronted with novel terms or phrases.

-You can find more LSAT Reading Comprehension tips and guidance in the LSAT Reading Comprehension Bible, or preview a free chapter on our website.
+You can find more LSAT Reading Comprehension tips and guidance in the LSAT Reading Comprehension Bible.

 Posted by PowerScore Test Prep / LSAT Prep, Reading Comprehension / LSAT Prep, Reading Comprehension Leave a Comment